 If you are having your wedding in a place like the Rockies, be prepared!
 Weather is one factor that you won’t know until the day of.
 When the day of comes, there’s no telling what nature will have it store.
 No matter what the conditions on the big day, don’t get discouraged!
 One important wedding tip is to have a backup plan that you feel good with, and stick to it if the weather doesn’t cooperate.
+For venue and ceremony pictures at Warren Station, check out this link!
 Make sure to talk to your venue/ coordinator to provide these possibilities:

 - Umbrellas– Have your ushers hand out umbrellas on their way to their seats.
 Pick fun patterns, or keep it black and white for that classy look.
 Have your wedding parties labeled “bride”, “maid of honor”, “best man” etc. You could even hand out blankets if it is chilly.

 - Delay the ceremony and entertain your guests with a (pre) happy hour in the reception hall.
 It will give them time to sign the guest book, check out the venue, and catch up with friends.
 Of course, you can have your own happy hour in your bridal suites/rooms with the wedding party.

 - If the weather seems like it isn’t going to quit, flip your reception hall into the ceremony.
 Slide those tables to each side of the room creating an aisle space, roll out that runner, and dim the lights.
 Your wedding guests aren’t going to care.
 They are there to support you, on your most important day.
 Even if the weather isn’t perfect, your ceremony can still be.